WebAssembly/threads/proposals/threads/Overview.md

 the notify operator is used with an unshared linear memory, the number of waiters will always be zero.

-  * `atomic.notify`: notify `count` threads waiting on the given address via `i32.atomic.wait` or `i64.atomic.wait`
+  * `memory.atomic.notify`: notify `count` threads waiting on the given address via `memory.atomic.wait32` or `memory.atomic.wait64`

-For the web embedding, `atomic.notify` is equivalent in behavior to executing the following:
+For the web embedding, `memory.atomic.notify` is equivalent in behavior to executing the following:

 1. Let `memory` be a `WebAssembly.Memory` object for this module.
 1. Let `buffer` be `memory`([`Get`][](`memory`, `"buffer"`)).